mcanlas/improv-living-guide/manuscript/exercises.md

 ## Blind initiations

+From UCB 401

 Each side come up with an initation based on a suggestion.
 Both sides say them and have to retain as much true as possible.

+## Jedi mind trick

+From UCB 401

+One person improvises and the other person labels.
+"You are doing this right now." or "You feel like this" etc.